Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: Selection of the Subpopulation

-Bayesian inference is conducted under the assumption that parameters are a priori independent and using multivariate normal prior distributions for the regression coefficients and inverse-chi square distributions for the variances of the model for the forcing variable.
-Specifically, we use multivariate normal distributions with mean vector zero and covariance-variance matrices equal to scalar matrices with equal-valued elements along the diagonal set at $1$ as prior distributions for the regression coefficients of the models for the mixing probabilities, and the outcome.
-For the log-normal models of the forcing variable, we specify multivariate normal distributions with mean vector zero and scalar covariance-variance matrices with equal-valued elements along the diagonal set at $100$ for the regression coefficients and inverse chi-squared distributions with degrees of freedom set at $3$ and scale parameter set at $1/3$ for the variances (See e-Appendix for details).
+Bayesian inference is conducted under the assumption that parameters are a priori independent and using multivariate normal prior distributions for the regression coefficients and inverse-chi square distributions for the variances of the models for the forcing variable.
+Specifically, the prior distributions for the mixing probabilities are multivariate normal distributions with covariance-variance matrices equal to scalar matrices with equal-valued elements along the diagonal set at $1$.
+The mean vectors are vectors of zeros with the exception of the first element of the mean vector of the coefficients of the probit submodel for $\Usetm$ membership, which is set equal to $\Phi^{-1}(2/3) \sqrt{1+\overline{\bX}'\overline{\bX}} $, where $\overline{\bX}$ is the mean vector of the covariates.
+These prior specifications result in approximately setting the prior probability of belonging to each subpopulation at 1/3 for each individual (see Figure~A3(a) in the e-Appendix), which reflects our a priori ignorance about such probabilities.
+For the regression coefficients of the models for the outcome, we use as prior distributions multivariate normal distributions with mean vector zero and covariance-variance matrices equal to scalar matrices with equal-valued elements along the diagonal set at $1$.
+For the truncated log-normal models and the log-normal model of the forcing variable, we specify similar prior distributions for the regression coefficients (although the diagonal of the set covariance-variance matrices is set at $100$) and inverse chi-squared distributions with degrees of freedom set at $3$ and scale parameter set at $1/3$ for the variances (See Section~B.3 in the e-Appendix for details).